Spring 2021 Academic Plan: Frequently Asked Questions

 The college has several off-site locations devoted to quarantine or isolation for students who live on-campus.
-In this case of a significant campus outbreak, all students in MIAD-sponsored housing may be asked to self-quarantine in their apartments.
+In this case of a significant campus outbreak, all students in MIAD-affiliated housing may be asked to self-quarantine in their apartments.

-Are adult Continuing Education or high school Pre-College courses still happening?
+Are adult Continuing Education courses still happening?

 Are MIAD’s Galleries open?

 Yes, MIAD’s Galleries are open to the public; however, exhibitions can be viewed in-person by appointment only Monday through Friday, 10 a.m. – 5 p.m.
 Exhibitions also are able to be viewed virtually.
 See more details at miad.edu/galleries.